voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::dependency`

 ##### `ensure`
-Set to present enables the endpoint object, absent disabled it.
+Set to present enables the dependency object, absent disabled it.
 Defaults to `present`

 ##### `parent_host_name`
 The parent host.